antoniocarlon/richmaps/README.md

 ```

 ### Limitations
-- For now, rotate and tilt gestures must be disabled to avoid undesired behaviour (this will change in future implementations).
+- For now, tilt gestures must be disabled to avoid undesired behaviour (this will change in future implementations).
 - Entities are not clickable
 - Drawing is not geodesic

 ### Future work
-Improve drawing to allow rotate and tilt gestures.
+Improve drawing to allow tilt gestures.

 ### License
 Copyright 2015 ANTONIO CARLON